-Though experiences vary, those who drink the bitter mixture will typically be immobilized for four to six hours.
-During that time, they will likely experience intense vomiting and a far-ranging series of emotions and visions.
+Though experiences vary, those who drink the bitter mixture will typically feel its effects for four to six hours.
+During that time, they may experience intense vomiting and a far-ranging series of emotions and visions.
 Users report feeling a deep connection to the universe, dream-like states, awe, sadness, and happiness (sometimes simultaneously).
 They might also gain insight into personal memories and concerns.

 Although the ayahuasca vine has no hallucinatory properties, its bark has the unique power to unlock the psychedelic potential in other plants.
 Here, that other plant is the chacruna shrub.
 Its leaves contain the altered state–inducing chemical known as N,N-Dimethyltryptamine (DMT).
 Normally, enzymes in your body break down chemicals like DMT.
 Ayahuasca, however, contains molecules that inhibit those enzymes and allow the DMT to reach your brain.